Data selection: at the interface of PDE-based inverse problem and randomized linear algebra: Randomized linear algebra techniques

 Here, $\mu = \max_{i \neq j} \vert \langle \mA_{:, i}, \mA_{:, j} \rangle \vert$ is the coherence between columns, and $\tau(n)$ is a distortion parameter scaling as $\tau(n) = \mathcal{O}\!\left( \sqrt{\mu^2 n \log c} \;+\; n\frac{\|{\bf H} \|_2}{N} \right)$.

 The coherence $\mu$ plays a decisive role: If $\mu$ is large, columns are highly overlapping, and only a relatively small number of them can be selected while preserving conditioning.
-Therefore, smaller $\mu$ enlarges the allowable range of $n$, consistent with the intuition that independence between columns enables more extensive sampling without loss of stability.
-The second term $\mathcal{O}\left(\tfrac{N}{\|{\bf H}\|_2}\right)$ can be misleading.
-Since $N = \mathrm{Tr}({\bf H}) = \sum_i \lambda_i({\bf H}) \;\leq\; c \,\|{\bf H}\|_2$, the ratio $\tfrac{N}{\|{\bf H}\|_2}$ is controlled by the matrix rank $c$ and may not provide an informative bound in practice.
-In summary, the sampling dimension $n$ \eqref{eqn: column sample1} scales linearly with the matrix rank $c$ and is influenced by the factor of $1/\mu^2.$
+Therefore, smaller $\mu$ enlarges the allowable range of $n$, consistent with the intuition that independence between columns enables more extensive sampling without loss of stability. {We discuss the second term $o\left(\tfrac{N}{\|{\bf H}\|_2}\right)$ of \eqref{eqn: column sample1} a little further.
+The inverse of this bound controls the discrepancy between the sampled Hessian $\bf H_S$ and the identity $\bf I$, specifically, $\mathbb{E} \| {\bf H_S} - {\bf I}\|_2 \leq n\frac{\| {\bf H}\|_2}{N}$.
+This bound in turn controls the condition number estimation in \eqref{eqn: condition concentration1}.
+Further, since $N = \mathrm{Tr}({\bf H}) = \sum_i \lambda_i({\bf H}) \;\leq\; c \,\|{\bf H}\|_2$, the ratio $\tfrac{N}{\|{\bf H}\|_2}$ is bounded by $c$, so the second term of \eqref{eqn: column sample1} implies that $n \le o(c)$, which in itself is not a particularly useful bound.} In summary, the sampling dimension $n$ \eqref{eqn: column sample1} scales {sublinearly} with the matrix rank $c$ and is influenced by the factor of $1/\mu^2.$